Towards Class-Oriented Poisoning Attacks Against Neural Networks: Problem Settings

 \subsection{Class-Oriented Evaluation Metric}

-We propose two class-oriented evaluation metrics to assess the performance of the proposed class-oriented poisoning attacks.
+We propose two class-oriented evaluation metrics to assess the performance of class-oriented poisoning attacks.

-\textbf{Change-to-Target (CTT)} rate is designed as an evaluation metric for the \textbf{AS attack}, which indicates the percentage of images that are classified as a targeted supplanter class ($\mathcal{C}_s$) due to the poisoning attack.
-CTT rate for a class $\mathcal{C}_k$ is formally defined over a test dataset $\mathcal{D}_t$ as:
+\textbf{Change-to-Target (CTT)} rate is designed as an evaluation metric for the \textbf{COEG} attack, which indicates the percentage of images that are classified as a targeted supplanter class ($\mathcal{C}_s$) due to the poisoning attack.
+CTT rate for a class $\mathcal{C}_k$ is formally defined over a validation dataset $\mathcal{D}_{val}$ as:

-where $N_k$ is the total number of images in the class $\mathcal{C}_k$ and $y_k$ is the corresponding categorical label, while $\mathcal{F}_{\theta}$ and $\mathcal{F}_{\theta^*}$ are the model mappings before and after the poisoning attack, respectively.
-Then, the overall CTT rate over $\mathcal{D}_t$ can be calculated by weighted averaging the CTT rates of all non-supplanter classes: where $K$ is the total number of classes.
+where $N_k$ is the total number of images in the class $\mathcal{C}_k$ and $y_k$ is the corresponding categorical label, while $\mathcal{F}_{\theta}$ and $\mathcal{F}_{\theta^*}$ are the model inference results before and after the poisoning attack, respectively.
+Then, the overall CTT rate over $\mathcal{D}_t$ can be calculated by weighted averaging the CTT rates of all non-supplanter classes: